When it comes to affordability, REAPER continues to make its name as THE budget Digital Audio Workstation.

 REAPER User Interface And Usability Overview

 REAPER will notify you that it is not a free application.
-You’ll be prompted by this window reminding you of how long you have REAPER installed, as well as the option to buy a license online.
+You’ll be prompted by this window reminding you of how long you have had REAPER installed, as well as the option to buy a license online.

 The next thing that REAPER will ask is to identify the audio interface you want to use.
 For this, select your chosen audio inputs, ideally your audio interface, then REAPER will use that interface by default.

 There’s a learning curve that needs to be overcome with REAPER.
 It gets complicated if you’re not a technical person, as part of the power of REAPER comes from the downloaded plugins.
-But, once you learn to install plugins, it will be a walk in the park to use REAPER as your DAW.
+But once you learn to install plugins, it will be a walk in the park to use REAPER as your DAW.

 Components of User Interface

-• Tool Bar
+- Tool Bar

 You can find the Tool Bar of REAPER in the upper left corner of the main window.
 Here, you can save your projects, toggle the metronome, undo or redo actions, and adjust the snapping properties of tracks when you move them around.

-• Timeline
+- Timeline

 The Timeline is your guide on where exactly you are in the recording.
 For example, you can find here what measure the recording is at currently.
 Likewise, you can also use this to set loops in case you want to audition different recording takes.

-• Track Panel
+- Track Panel

 The Track Panel holds all available tracks on your project.
 Here, you can set the volume of each track and arm, mute, or solo a track for recording and mixing.
-However, unlike other DAWs, you can’t add plugins through the track panel, as this is done through the mixer window.
+However, unlike other DAWs, you can’t add plugins through the track panel, as this is done through the mixer panel.

-• Arrangement Window
+- Arrangement Window

 The Arrangement Window or panel is where you see the current recordings on your project.
 You can drag recordings around the panel and put them where you see fit.
 Also, you can shorten or extend recordings with this panel.

-• Transport Tool Bar
+- Transport Tool Bar

 The Transport Tool Bar serves as the control of your software.
 You can control playback, record, and adjust the time signatures and tempo on this toolbar.
 Also, you can toggle the repeat option if you want the recording to rewind automatically at the end of the playback.

-• Mixer Panel
+- Mixer Panel

 The Mixer Panel is where a lot of the magic happens on REAPER.
 Aside from also being able to control the volume of each track, the Mixer panel is where you also add plugins to each track or the overall output of the project.